Frequently Asked Questions

 Can I email you my transcript/TOEFL/GRE so that you can provide an assessment of my chance being admitted/funded before I formally apply for your program?

-Sorry, no. The Graduate Committee only evaluates submitted online applications that are complete.
-This includes an online application (and the application fee), official academic transcripts (college and beyond), three letters of recommendation, a statement of objectives, a TOEFL/IELTS report (international application only), and a completed copy of the affidavit of financial support (international application only).
-General GRE is not required but highly recommended.
+No. The Graduate Committee only evaluates submitted online applications that are complete.
+This includes an online application (and the application fee), academic transcripts (college and beyond), three letters of recommendation, a statement of objectives for graduate study, a TOEFL/IELTS/PTE report (applicants whose native language is not English only), and a completed copy of the affidavit of financial support form and corresponding documentation (international applicants only).
+The general GRE is not required but highly recommended.
 Almost all funded Ph.D. students in the past few years submitted their GRE scores.
-Note that only the official IELTS/TOEFL/GRE reports directly sent to us from the test agencies are considered valid.

 What are the average GPA/TOEFL/IELTS/GRE scores of past admitted students?